Table of contents

 WorkSights connects to Jira through Atlassian's OAuth framework.
 Once connected, Jira delivers issue activity to WorkSights via webhooks for all mapped users.
 Setup takes a few minutes and requires Jira administrator privileges.

 WorkSights supports Jira Cloud.
-Confluence is not supported because Atlassian removed webhook capabilities for that product.
+Confluence is not supported as it has no REST webhook API.

-For an overview of how Jira activity appears in WorkSights, see Atlassian Overview.
+For an overview of how Jira activity appears in WorkSights, see Atlassian Integration Overview.

 Connecting Atlassian